Home » National Parks » Royal National Park

 Read more

-The track from Heathcote to Karloo Pools is a fantastic bushwalk leading to a stunning natural waterhole nestled within the Royal National Park.
+The track from Heathcote to Karloo Pools is a fantastic bushwalk in Royal National Park, leading to a stunning natural waterhole.

-Surrounded by rock ledges and with shaded spots nearby for your belongings, Karloo Pools almost feels like a man-made swimming pool set in the heart of the bush.
+Surrounded by rock ledges and with shaded spots nearby for your belongings, Karloo Pools almost feels like a man-made swimming pool set in bushland.

 Read more